Online Banking Agreement

 This Agreement explains the terms and conditions for accessing accounts and conducting transactions at The Tri-County Bank (“Institution”, “we”, “us” and “our”) via our online Internet Banking site(s) ("Internet Banking").
 As used in this Agreement, the terms "you" and "your" refer to each person signing an Internet Banking Application.

-Obtain balances and transaction histories on all eligible accounts enrolled in Internet Banking.
-Images (on DDA accounts only) are available for two months.
+- Obtain balances and transaction histories on all eligible accounts enrolled in Internet Banking.
+Images of current statements and previous statements (on DDA accounts only) are available for two months.
 All account balances and transaction histories reflect real-time activity.

-Transfer money between eligible accounts (The number of transfers you can make from an account is limited as described in the applicable account agreement.
-In addition, if a hold is placed on any funds deposited in an eligible account, you may not transfer the portion of funds being held until that hold expires); transfer money to pay The Tri-County Bank for a demand deposit loan (checking plus), consumer loans, home equity loans, or certain other eligible loans;
+- Transfer money between eligible accounts (If a hold is placed on any funds deposited in an eligible account, you may not transfer the portion of funds being held until that hold expires); transfer money to pay The Tri-County Bank for a demand deposit loan (checking plus), consumer loans, home equity loans, or certain other eligible loans.

 1. General Information